Below are full instructions for how to apply for a major grant. All application documents must be uploaded in PDF format.

 - A Calvin University colleague

-It is the applicant's responsibility to ensure that reference letters are emailed to the Calvin Center in PDF format by October 1.
-Referees should not include current members of the Governing Board in order to maintain objectivity in the review process.
-Letters should be addressed to the Governing Board and be sent to:
+It is the applicant's responsibility to ensure that reference letters are emailed to the Calvin Center for Christian Schoarship in PDF format by October 15.
+Referees should not include current members of the Advisory Council in order to maintain objectivity in the review process.
+Letters should be addressed to the Advisory Council and be sent to:

 Calvin Center for Christian Scholarship